zhuolin-mao/lab2-multiset-adt/README.md

 # Lab 2: Second Activity: Translating Python code to Java code

-The second lab activity this week will have your team practice using GitHub Issues to divide up coding tasks.
+The second lab activity this week will have your team practice using GitHub Issues to divide up coding tasks and PRs to contribute code.
 The code itself should feel quite familiar, as we will be translating Python code that implements some common data structures to implement the multiset ADT.

 The goals of this activity are to: